pgRouting/pgrouting/doc/spanningTree/pgr_primBFS.rst

 -------------------------------------------------------------------------------

-Visits and extracts the nodes information in Breath First Search ordering of the Minimum Spanning Tree created with Prims's algorithm.
+Visits and extracts the nodes information in Breath First Search ordering of the Minimum Spanning Tree created using Prims's algorithm.

 **The main Characteristics are:**